davidmarkclements/v8-perf/readme.md

 First, do not alter the content of the variable.
 That is don't reassign a variable with a new object once that variable has already been assigned.

-Secondly, The object must not survive the current function.
+Secondly, the object must not outlive the function it was created in.
 That means, there should be no reference to that object after every function from that point in the stack has completed.
 The object *can* be passed to other functions, but if we add that object to a `this` context, or assign it to an outer scoped variable, or use it as the return value from the current function, or add it to